-The Formula SAE® student design competition was originally founded by SAE International in 1979 as Mini Indy.
-What started off as a small group of colleges participating in an event once hosted on LTU’s campus has grown to include hundreds of colleges and universities participating in over a dozen annual competitions held in seven countries.
+An event once hosted on LTU’s campus has grown to include hundreds of colleges and universities.
+More than a dozen annual competitions are held in seven different countries.
 The best attended and most coveted event is the competition held at Michigan International Speedway each May.

 Formula SAE websites